 It’s Not About The Nail

-There is a great video I recently watched on YouTube entitled, “It’s Not About the Nail.”
+There is a video I recently watched on YouTube entitled, “It’s Not About the Nail.”
 In the video there is woman talking to who appears to be her husband about the pressure she is feeling and how difficult things have been for her.
 She is in obvious distress and in need of his empathy and care.
 The camera is zoomed in so all you can see is a portion of her face as she is talking about how scared she feels with not knowing if the pressure she feels is ever going to stop.
 As the camera zooms out the audience can now clearly see she has a nail embedded into her forehead.
 We then see her turning to her husband who has a classic look of, “Are you freaking kidding me?” on his face as he points out to his wife that the reason why she feels the pressure is because she has a nail in her head!
 Of course, the comedic genius of the video is that she immediately goes into frustration with her husband accusing him of always trying to fix things.
 He then reacts defensively pointing out that he is not trying to be a fixer, but that she would feel a whole lot better if she recognized and then fixed things by taking the nail out of her head.
 The video goes on with her growing more upset as she just wants him to listen and his empathy.
 The husband gets to the point where he resigns himself to just listening even though the look on his face clearly says it all.
 “That sounds really hard,” are the words he utters to his wife who seems to finally feel like he is listening and caring for her.
 Feeling closer and more connected they move towards one another to kiss only to bump the nail on her head which sends them right back into the spiral.
 Classic!

 A Common Struggle: “The Fix It Problem”

 I love this video because it so poignantly highlights a common struggle between men and women that I call “The Fix It Problem.”
 When women need care and support they often receive practical guidance and solutions.
-When men want to show their love and care it is often expressed in advice which can be rejected.
+When men want to show their love and care it is often expressed in advice.
 Of course, this creates many problems.
 First, this is often perceived by women as men not caring.
 Second, men often feel like the advice given is being rejected or not good enough.
 The result is that both parties feel hurt, disappointed or even rejected.
 There are definitely times when a practical solution is needed.
 However, there are times when listening with your heart is also needed.
 The challenge is knowing when a practical, emotional, or a combination of both, is the response that is warranted.
 To help you know how to respond I have shared a few of my thoughts below to offer insight for both men and women.

 I think it is important to remember that most men offer solutions because deep down inside they really do care.
 It is coming from a place of wanting to help.
 It is how many men have been taught to show their love.
 It is also how many men feel like they are being valuable to their spouse or partner.
 If a guy can fix the problem he then becomes like the knight in shining armor.
 He has saved the day!
 Conversely, when the solution offered is rejected it can be defeating.
 It is like failing or disappointing the person that means the most.
 It is so important for women to keep this perspective in mind when their husband or partner is attempting to fix things.